legends-of-sol/Solana-NFT-collections/README.md

 To add a new snapshot to the collection, follow these steps:

-1. Fork this repository and run `npm install` to install the dependencies.
+1. Fork this repository and run `npm install` inside the downloaded fork folder to install all dependencies
 2. Snakecase the name of the project in your mind palace eg. `Legends of Solana` becomes `legends_of_solana`
 3. Get the collection address: